aeternity/protocol/node/api/channels_api_usage.md

 Open the channel in the same way as in the
-[Initiator WebSocket open](#initiator-websocket-open) example, adding the parameters `existing_channel_id` and `offchain_tx` with values matching the ones provided in the `leave` report above:
+[Initiator WebSocket open](#initiator-websocket-open) example, adding the parameters `existing_channel_id` and `offchain_tx` with values matching the ones provided in the `leave` report above.
+Some parameters (related to open transaction) are not required and ignored.
+See [Channel parameters](#channel-parameters):

 ```
 $ wscat --connect